Module Categories of the Generic Virasoro VOA and Quantum Groups: Category of the first-row modules

 follows from the definitions of $F$ and $G$.
 Similarly, $F\circ G\colon \catQG\to \catQG$ is shown to be isomorphic to $\id_{\catQG}$.

-At this point, we state our main result. \begin{thm} The first-row subcategory $\catVir^{+}$ is equipped with the structure of a braided tensor category and is equivalent to the category $\catQG^{\QGcoprod}$ under the matching of the parameters $q=e^{\pi\bbmi t}$. \end{thm}

-In the rest of the paper, we will define a monoidal structure and braiding on $\catVir^{+}$ and, at each step, we compare the structure with that of $\catQG^{\Delta}$, which consequently proves the theorem.
+In the rest of this section, we will see that $\catVir^{+}$ can be equipped with the structure of a~ribbon tensor category following the general framework sketched in Section~\ref{sect:module_cat_VOA}, and will write the resulting ribbon tensor category as $\catVir^{+}(t)$.
+At each step, we will compare the corresponding structure of~$\catVir^{+}(t)$ with that of $\catQG (q)$, and thereby prove Theorem~\ref{thm:first-row-cat_QG}.